dikaizm/novanote/README.md

 # SimpleNote

-This repository contains the code for the SimpleNoteDika website, a web application for creating and managing notes online.
+This repository contains the code for the SimpleNote website, a web application for creating and managing notes online.

 ## Live Demo